rohitpandeydev/twointsum/README.md

+###Purpose
-#This repo is just for learning Go module system
+This repo is just for learning Go module system